-- Fostering intermodal cooperation of passenger and freight transport in urban areas (City of Rennes)Integrated urban and interurban transport management with C.-ITS (Coty of Lisbon) - Optimisation of transport flows both in urban and in rural/semi-rural region (Greater Manchester) - Future transport management with CAVS (virtual case study: city of Athens)
+- Fostering intermodal cooperation of passenger and freight transport in urban areas (City of Rennes)Integrated urban and interurban transport management with C.-ITS (Coty of Lisbon) - Optimisation of transport flows both in urban and in rural/ semi-rural region (Greater Manchester) - Future transport management with CAVS (virtual case study: city of Athens)

-- TANGENT solution for data harmonisation and fusion - Travel choice modelling (set of models, code) - Framework for real-time traffic monitoring and forecasting - Data-driven demand estimation and prediction methods - Traffic state predictions supply - Module for anomaly detection in the transport network - Transport Network Optimisation Module - Development of TANGENT integrated solutions (Dashboard and API Engine) containing
+- TANGENT solution for data harmonisation and fusion - Travel choice modelling (set of models, code) - Framework for real-time traffic monitoring and forecasting - Data-driven demand estimation and prediction methods - Traffic state predictions supply - Module for anomaly detection in the transport network - Transport Network Optimisation Module - Development of TANGENT integrated solutions (Dashboard and API Engine), containing

 (1) Enhanced information service for multimodal transport management - Dashboard & API: The framework will integrate information from all modes (cycling, walking, bikes, micro-mobility, PT, train, DRT, car-sharing, car-polling, CAVs, ferry/inland-waterways, etc.), both from public and private stakeholders.
-This information is provided in a single dashboard for traffic managers, and through APIs to transport operators, service providers and transport users.
-(2) Real-time Traffic Management Services: delivers response plans at operational/tactical level to transport agents, including the transport recovery and optimisation in the light of events.
+This information is provided in a single dashboard for traffic management Services: delivers response plans at operational/ tactical level to transport agents, including the transport recovery and optimisation in the light of events.
 This service aims to optimise the overall transport network operations on a day to day basis.